chucknado/zmi/README.md

 ### Final sync

 1. Run the regular sync scripts one last time.

 2. Activate the destination Help Center.

 3. Run the subscription scripts:
     - `$ python3 sync_subscriptions_sections.py`
     - `$ python3 sync_subscriptions_articles.py`

-4, Move the translations (if any) by running:
+4. Move any article translations by running:
     - `$ python3 move_translations.py`

 5. Add the ids in **/data/js_redirect.txt** to the `idMap` variable in **script-articles.html**.

-6. Add the script in **redirect_script.html** to the Document Head template in the destionation HC theme, and make the theme live.
+6. Add the script in **redirect_script.html** to the Document Head template in the destination HC theme, and make the theme live.
 This activates the article redirects.

 5. Publish a "We moved" article in each section in the source HC.

 6. Run `$ python3 archive_articles.py`.
 [CHANGE TO DELETE]

 8. Publish HC announcement in dst.zendesk.com out of draft.

 Don't make any more syncs after the syncing the subscriptions.